The 7 Motivational Gifts Explained

 These gifts are multi-purposed: to move humanity forward in faith; to bring us to wholeness; to support one another’s journey; to help us interact with others in peace and harmony.

 The motivation to express these gifts comes from an inner drive that we all have; to express love.
 There are seven distinctly different purposes based on the needs of the recipient(s) of the gift.
+In California, we provide storefront doors and windows with ADA-compliant door clearances.
 We each possess some aspects of all seven of the gifts, however, we are motivated by one primary gift, sometimes two.
 That gift will be our focus and move us in the direction that God intends us to personally go.

 The root word for the motivational gifts is “charisma.”
 This comes from the word “char” which means joy.
 “Charis” is the word for grace which involves God giving us the desire and power to accomplish his will.
 In the Strong’s Concordance, we learn that “charisma” is a gift of grace.
 That grace is extended as we move in the direction of his will.
 Grace is also a gift that enables us to do his will.